Acts 19:1–22 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 19.]

-† Watch the "Visual Bible" video clip: Acts 18:12–19:40, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch the video clip of Acts 18:12–19:40, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul in Ephesus

 19 While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
 There he found some disciples 2and asked them, “Did you receive the Holy Spirit when you believed?”

 They answered, “No, we have not even heard that there is a Holy Spirit.”

 3So Paul asked, “Then what baptism did you receive?”